trunkatedpig/CMUBaseball/README.md

 # CMUBaseball
 This repository holds code for the future website of CMU Baseball.
-To preview the website on your linux machine (from the directory you cloned into):
+To preview the website on your linux machine, run the following code from the directory you cloned into:
 ```
 pip install virtualenv
 virtualenv baseball